geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/configuring-the-catalog/user-interface-configuration.md

 ![](img/ui-settings-mappage.png)

--   **User preference persistence**: This option determines the behaviour of cookies related to the map.
-The various options are listed below.
 -   **Bing Map Key**: If this option is filled in, then it is possible to use Bing Maps as base layers within the map application.
 You must get your own key for this to work.

 ![](img/ui-settings-mappage2.png)